Landscaping Training & Certification

 The training kit is for those who want the freedom of doing the training themselves.
 It is an PowerPoint Presentation (PPT) that you can present yourself to a group of trainees.Purchase Options

 Train the Trainer courses are online and meant to certify a individual to use the training kit to train others.
 Training kit and materials are included with the Train the Trainer online course for no additional cost.Purchase Options

 What’s in the Landscaping Training Course?

-Our Landscaping safety training course is OSHA compliant, and our online version fulfills OSHA’s classroom training requirement.
+Our Landscaping safety training course is OSHA Aligned, and our online version fulfills OSHA’s classroom training requirement.
 Each class contains sections on anatomy of tools, ensuring stability, operations, common hazards, and more.

 This presentation includes intermittent practice quiz questions to prepare for the final written exam included with the course.
 In addition to the written exam, this course also includes a checklist for employers to use when administering a practical exam as required by OSHA.

-Though you will still need to familiarize yourself with all other applicable federal, state, and local standards, this training encompasses the following OSHA standards for landscaping:
+Though you will still need to familiarize yourself with all other applicable federal, state, and local standards, this training encompasses the following OSHA Requirements for landscaping:

 Landscaping Certification Standards

 The Train the Trainer option is used to certify a trainer to teach others using the included training kit.
 It incorporates the online course with an additional train the trainer module, as well as the training kit.
 This option results in an regulation-aligned lifetime trainer certification from Hard Hat Training.
 This certification is not company-specific, meaning you can take it with you should you change employers.